relativitydev/relativity-trace-documentation/docs/user_documentation.md

 of Monitored Individuals available and the number of data sources they can be used on.

->  **NOTE:** The only field on Monitored Individual currently used in application logic is `Identifier` field.
+>  **NOTE:** The only two fields on Monitored Individual currently used in application logic are the `Identifier` and `Secondary Identifier` fields.
 All other fields are simply for display purposes.
 Each Monitored Individual must have a unique value in the Identifier field.
 Typically the Identifier is the employee’s email address.
-Identifier is **case-sensitive**
-> (e.g. `Test@test.com` and `test@test.com` are treated as two different email addresses / identifiers)
+Identifier is **case-sensitive** (e.g. `Test@test.com` and `test@test.com` are treated as two different email addresses / identifiers).
+The Secondary Identifier field is used to list other email addresses that may be associated with this Monitored Individual.
+Email addresses in the Secondary Identifier field should be delimited with a semi-colon (;).

 Data Transformations
 --------------------